danvod/MassTransitSample/README.md

-Project1 has ReceiveEndpoint configured in the startup.
+Project1 has a ReceiveEndpoint configured in the startup.

-Project2 shows an alternative way of configuring a receive endpoint with `NotificationConsumerDefinition`
+Project2 shows an alternative way of configuring a receive endpoint with a  `NotificationConsumerDefinition`

-When ConsoleProducer is ran with `dotnet run -- NotificationEvent`,
+Run ConsoleProducer with `dotnet run -- NotificationEvent` to see

 - PubSub example - a message `NotificationEvent` handled by `NotificationConsumer` in Project1 & Project2
 - Publish & Consume filters - Project1 has Publish & Consume filters configured, meaning we can pass arbitrary values in the headers.
 The way it's configured, it will apply to all producers and consumers.

-When ConsoleProducer is ran with `dotnet run -- RoundRobinEvent`
+Run ConsoleProducer with `dotnet run -- RoundRobinEvent` to see

-- multiple instances (or different instances), consuming the same message RoundRobinEvent in a round-robin fashion.
+- multiple instances (or different instances), consuming the same message (`RoundRobinEvent`) in a round-robin fashion.
 Unlike in `NotificationEvent`, dedicated queues are not set up for each service.

-### SendConsumer
+### DirectConsumer

-Consums `DirectEvent`
+Consumes `DirectEvent`.
+This project shows

+- direct exchange configuration
+- examples of `Send` or `Publish` for a direct message

 ###